Sean

 Poet

-Sean Swallow (he/him) is a poet and garden designer with a lifelong connection to the Welsh landscape.
+Originally from suburban Cheshire, in the north west of England, Sean (he/him) is a poet and garden maker with a lifelong connection with rural Wales.

 “Being different, or ‘feeling queer’ from a young age, could be viewed as an advantage because I came to habitually question predominant narratives.”